pikajeff/cse15l-lab-reports/LabReport3.md

         `CHS Cardiovascular Health Study`<br>
 	This is useful when I want to look for all the lines that contain the work "cardiovascular" regardless of whether characters are uppercase or lowercase.<br>
 b.
+`$ grep -i "hufl6800" gb-2003-4-9-r60.txt`<br>
+`composed of HuFL6800 probe sets.
+Notably, MatchMiner does`<br>
+Some specific jargon within the medical fields are oddly capitalized, such as HuFL6800, so using `grep -i` could make it easier to look for such substances for users without much scientific knowledge.

 3. `grep -l` : restricts search to filenames<br>
    a. `$ grep -l "dna" *.txt`<br>